baoqiangy/AnsibleFlaskDemo/README.md

 Update packages on your base CentOS 8 VM, then use the updated VM as the base machine for the following link clones.

 **Step2:**
-Link clone 2 Copies of the updated Cent OS 8 VM with some static IPs and the hostnames.
+Link clone 2 Copies of the updated Cent OS 8 VM with some static IPs and the following hostnames.
 If you choose to use different hostnames.
 You need to figure out by yourself which files to change.
 - flask-nocontainer
 - flask-container